minoa-lang/reference/src/type-system/types/composite-types/struct-types.md

 Each field may individually define its visibility.

-This visibility defines the fields visibility relative to the location of the structure
+This visibility defines the fields visibility relative to the location of the structure.

-> _Note_: Anonymous struct do not support visibility on any field
+> _Note_: An anonymous struct do not support visibility on any field

 ### Multiple named fields [↵](#fields-)

 A field's definition may contain multiple names, indicatin that this contains multiple fields with the same type.
-Any specifier applied to this combined field will be propagated to each individual field generated from this
+Any specifier applied to this combined field will be propagated to each individual field generated from this..

 > _Example_
 > ```